7 Volunteer Ideas to do With Your Children

 I like to involve my kids in the volunteer activities I do.
-Getting them excited for a project or activity keeps me going.
-My hope is that by instilling a heart of giving and volunteering at a young age it will become second nature to them.
+Getting them excited about a project or activity keeps me going.
+I hope that instilling a heart of giving and volunteering at a young age will become second nature to them.
 I hope they will give with open hearts and volunteer without pause.

 Why Should You Volunteer With Your Kids?

-- Children who volunteer are less likely to get engaged in risky behaviors such as alcohol, drugs, smoking, and skipping school.
+- Children who volunteer are less likely to engage in risky behaviors such as alcohol, drugs, smoking, and skipping school.

-- Serving with your kids can be a great bonding time with you and your child.
+- Serving with your kids can be a great bonding time for you and your child.